gofreego/configo/README.md

 ![Configo Logo](assets/logo-name.png)

-### Configo - Configuration Management System
+### Configo - Configuration Management Library
-A flexible, dynamic configuration management system with a Go API backend and Flutter web interface that allows you to easily register, modify and retrieve configuration values for your services.
+A flexible, dynamic configuration management library with a Go API backend and Flutter web interface that allows you to easily register, modify and retrieve configuration values for your services.

 ## Overview
 Configo provides a centralized configuration management solution with the following features:

 * Register configuration objects with validation and type information
-* Web UI for managing configurations
+* Web UI will be generated automatically for managing configurations
-* Swagger API documentation
+* Swagger API documentation for integration and other user cases
 * Automatic configuration refresh
 * Support for multiple configuration value types
 * Simple repository interface for storage backends

+In simple words you just need to create your configuration objects and implement a repository interface to save configs in your favorite storage.
+It will automatically create a UI to manage that configurations. it will update automatically your registered configs if there is any change.

 ## How to use